Juana Maria: Background

-The Channel Islands have long been inhabited by humans, with Native American colonization occurring 10,000 years ago or earlier.
-At the time of European contact, two distinct ethnic groups occupied the archipelago: the Chumash lived on the Northern Channel Islands and the Tongva on the Southern Islands.
-(Juana Maria's tribe, the Nicoleño, were believed to be closely related to the Tongva.)
-In the early 1540s, Spanish (or Portuguese, according to some accounts) conquistador Juan Rodríguez Cabrillo explored the California coast, claiming it on behalf of Spain.
+The Channel Islands have long been inhabited by humans, with Indigenous civilization first occurring 10,000 years ago or earlier.
+At the time of European contact, two distinct ethnic groups lived on the archipelago: the Chumash lived on the Northern Channel Islands and the Tongva on the Southern Islands.
+Juana Maria's tribe, the Nicoleño, were believed to be closely related to the Tongva.
+In the early 1540s, Spanish (Portuguese by nationality, in the service of Spain) conquistador Juan Rodríguez Cabrillo explored the California coast, claiming it on behalf of Spain.

 Arrival of the fur trappers (Aleuts)

 In 1814, the brig Il’mena brought a party of Native Alaskan otter hunters working for the Russian-American Company (RAC), who massacred most of the islanders after accusing them of killing a Native Alaskan hunter.

 Although there was speculation that the Franciscan padres of the California missions requested that the remaining Nicoleños be removed from the island, there is no documentary evidence to back that claim.
 The missions were undergoing secularization in the 1830s and there was no Franciscan priest at Mission San Gabriel from mid-1835 through spring of 1836 to receive any Nicoleños brought to the mainland.

-In late November 1835, the schooner Peor es Nada, commanded by Charles Hubbard, left southern California to remove the remaining people living on San Nicolas.
+In late November 1835, the schooner Peor es Nada ("Nothing is Worse"), commanded by Charles Hubbard, left southern California to remove the remaining people living on San Nicolas.
 Upon arriving at the island, Hubbard's party, which included Isaac Sparks, gathered the islanders on the beach and brought them aboard.
-Juana Maria, however, was not among them by the time a strong storm arose, and the Peor es Nadas crew, realizing the imminent danger of being wrecked by the surf and rocks, panicked and sailed toward the mainland, leaving her behind.
+Juana Maria, however, was not among them.
+A strong storm arose, and the crew of Peor es Nada, realizing the imminent danger of being wrecked by the surf and rocks, panicked and sailed toward the mainland, leaving her behind.

 A more romantic version tells of Juana Maria diving overboard after realizing her younger brother had been left behind, although archaeologist Steven J. Schwartz notes, "The story of her jumping overboard does not show up until the 1880s ...
 By then the Victorian era is well underway, and literature takes on a flowery, even romantic flavor."
-This version is recorded by Juana Maria's eventual rescuer, George Nidever, who heard it from a hunter who had been on the Peor es Nada; however, Nidever makes it clear he may be misremembering what he heard.
+This version is recorded by Juana Maria's eventual rescuer, George Nidever, who heard it from a hunter who had been on the Peor es Nada; however, he makes it clear he may be misremembering what he heard.